Configuring Ping Identity Single Sign-On Integration with SAML

 2. Select I have an existing certificate, then upload your certificate and enter the certificate password.

-1. From the SSO Exemptions drop-down, select users to exempt them from the SSO.
-If so, they can log in to Acunetix via password.
+1. From the Acunetix SSO Exemptions drop-down, you can select specific users to exempt them from SSO.
+Doing this means the selected users can log in to Acunetix via password.

-2. Select Save on the Acunetix tab to complete the integration.
+2. Click Save on the Acunetix tab to complete the integration.

 Acunetix informs you that the SSO configuration is saved.